Study Korea:

 - Signed pledge form

-What courses can I take as an exchange or visiting student?
+What courses can I take as a Study Korea student?

 Can I take courses outside my major or year level?